 The surrender scene itself is well-staged, if overchoreographed once the actual fighting starts.
 There’s an explosion, a disquietingly violent, impromptu hanging, and some really choppy shaky-cam fight sequences.
 That said, the slightly-obscured, shaky-cam conceit allows Vincent’s “Beast” form to seem mysterious and menacing in the relative daylight, whereas it might have just come off schlocky and ridiculous if the camera hadn’t been in a persistent state of motion.
 Needless to say, Vincent, Cat, and J.T. dispose of Silverfox and his men, and all seems well, for now; which brings us to the conversation between Vincent and Cat.
 Vincent knows that he’s no saint, given the acts in his past, while Cat understands that Vincent is a good man with even better intentions.
 These are all plain, relatively surface-level observations, but the real gem is in Cat’s inherent knowledge that, upon that first meeting ten years earlier, Vincent would never hurt her.
 It’s among the very few parallels the series has attempted to make with its ostensible source material, since the Beauty and the Beast story is very much one in which surface expectations are set aside in favor of trusting one’s gut, and learning that doubt has no place in an unorthodox relationship such as this (and really, I’m kind of liking the Cat/Vincent pairing better as the friendship it is now.
 Maybe the romance will feel more natural over time, since Kristin Kreuk and Jay Ryan certainly make for a pretty pair, but I feel like the story is better served by developing the friendship before broaching the topic of “Will they?/Won’t they?”).

-“Basic Instinct”, for all its successes, still has some cringe-worthy moments, like Tess (Nina Lisandrello) and her constant assertions that maybe what Cat really needs is to just get laid, and her expectation that Cat is probably going to bang British medical examiner Evan (Max Brown), if she’s not already.
+“Basic Instinct”, for all its successes, still has some awkward moments, like Tess (Nina Lisandrello) and her constant assertions that maybe what Cat really needs is to just get laid, and her expectation that Cat is probably going to bang British medical examiner Evan (Max Brown), if she’s not banging him already.
 There’s also a very cliche subplot involving an NYPD vs. FDNY softball game, in which Cat is the worst player, until she learns to let go of her doubts and hits a homerun with two strikes and everyone on base.
-The CG baseball flying into the outfield is a particularly ridiculous visual, along with the hokey celebratory dancing straight out of an early 90s sports movie for kids.
+The CG baseball flying into the outfield is a particularly absurd visual, along with the hokey celebratory dancing straight out of an early 90s sports movie for kids.
 And I would be remiss if I didn’t give the show grief over Vincent’s constant Edward Cullen-like leaping and landing poses.
 But these are all small gripes.
-The episode is a resounding success, by Beauty and the Beast’s standards, by couching so much of its narrative in the internalized struggles of its characters.
+The episode is a resounding success by Beauty and the Beast’s standards, succeeding by couching so much of its narrative in the internalized struggles of its characters.